Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 Many RP platforms automatically translate content.

-Because of that, I usually write starters in simple English designed to survive translation.
+Because of that, I usually write starters in simple English designed to survive machine translation.

 The goal is not literary writing.